-For students in kindergarten (K) and grades one (1) through three (3), the District shall:
+For students in kindergarten (K) and grades one (1) through grade three (3), the District shall:

-- select and administer screening, ongoing diagnostic and classroom based instructional reading assessments, including motivational assessments, as defined by the State Board of Education; - conduct a curriculum evaluation; - adopt a scientifically based reading curriculum including the essentials of reading instruction; - provide ongoing teacher training based on scientifically based reading research; - devote reasonable amounts of time to explicit instruction and independent reading; - provide intensive reading instruction as defined by the State Board of Education to each student who does not meet or exceed the Arizona Instrument to Measure Standards (AIMS) test; and - review its reading program and take corrective action as specified by the State Board of Education whenever more than twenty percent (20%) of the third grade students do not meet the AIMS standards.
+- Implement a comprehensive assessment system that provides select and administer screening, ongoing diagnostic, instructional level, and student achievement information. and classroom based instructional reading assessments, including motivational assessments, as defined by the State Board of Education; - Alignconduct a curriculum to provide relevant, coherent, and consistent instruction to all students.evaluation: - Provide research validated reading materials that encompasses the essential components adopt a scientifically based reading curriculum including the essentials of reading instruction as identified in the Arizona State Reading Standard.; - Provide effective instructional programs that maximize the reading competency of all students.
+Instructional programs will include the following critical concepts in early reading instruction: phonemic awareness, alphabetic priciple, vocabulary, fluency, and comprehension - Incorporate instruction in 21st century literacies to develop students' skills in working as collaborative problem solvers who access and effectively use information from a variety of sources. - provide ongoing teacher training based on scientifically based reading research; - devote reasonable amounts of time to explicit instruction and independent reading; - provide intensive reading instruction as defined by the State Board of Education to each student who does not meet or exceed the Arizona Instrument to Measure Standards (AIMS) test; and review its reading program and take corrective action as specified by the State Board of Education whenever more than twenty percent (20%) of the third grade students do not meet the AIMS standards.